↓

 November 1 2015

 I’d really like to call this post something else, but it’s time I stopped holding back on what some people think is their God-given right to complain about how they think the public servant’s job should be done, and that all public servants will “obviously” agree.
-What triggered my lack of inhibition?… Read the rest
+What triggered my lack of inhibition?
+Johanna Read’s incredibly biased and non-factual article in today’s Ottawa Citizen (Read: Trudeau is ready but the public service isn’t).

 Posted in HR Guide | Tagged Canada, civil service, democracy, governance, muzzling, Ottawa Citizen, public servant, role, science | 1 Reply